 An interior project that has no effect on the exterior of a home is not a matter of interest to the Architecture Committee.

-The following exterior projects do not require pre-approval of the Architecture Committee: Routine maintenance of an exterior item; replacement of an exterior item with an identical item; painting, staining, or sealing an exterior surface with a finish listed on SMVE Approved Exterior Finishes.
+The following exterior projects do not require pre-approval of the Architecture Committee: Routine maintenance of an exterior item; replacement of an exterior item with an identical item; painting, staining, or sealing an exterior surface with a finish listed at SMVE Approved Exterior Finishes and Paint Colors.

 All other exterior architectural changes require review and pre-approval by the Architecture Committee.
 Article XII Section 3 of the CC&Rs states: “Architecture and improvements shall be deemed to include, but not limited to, structures, fixtures, radio antennae, television antennae, satellite stations or dishes, walls, fences, copings, awnings, sunshades, flagpoles, landscaping and any and all other related matters.”